MikolajKocik/MikolajKocik/README.md

 <div align="center">

-🌟 Passionate about uncovering insights through data analysis and storytelling.
-I’m deeply interested in data visualization, data management, and exploring the possibilities of AI and emerging technologies.
+🌟 Programming student seeking interesting projects to learn and grow in the fields of data analysis and information systems, including app development.

 📫 Let’s connect: mikolajkocik@onet.pl